-Setting the 3D view using controls in the View Window's 3D view tab (see Figure 1.265) demands an understanding of 3D views.
+Setting the 3D view using controls in the View Window's 3D view tab (see Figure 1.277) demands an understanding of 3D views.
 A 3D view is essentially a location in space (view normal) looking at another location in space (focus) with a cone of vision (view angle).
 There are also clipping planes that lie along the view normal that clip the near and far objects from the view.
-Figure 1.266 depicts the various components of a 3D view.
+Figure 1.278 depicts the various components of a 3D view.

-To set the 3D view, first decide on where you want to look from.
-Type a vector value into the View normal text field.
-Next, type the vector valued location of what you want to look at into the Focus text field.
-The Up axis vector is simply a vector that determines which way is up.
+To set the 3D view, fill in the following fields:

+View normal Where you want to look from.

+- Focus What you want to look at. - Up axis Determines which way is up.
 A good default value for the up axis is 0 1 0.
-VisIt will often calculate a better value to use for the up axis so it is not too important to figure out the right value.
-The View Angle determines how wide the field of view is.
-The view angle is specified in degrees and a value around 30 is usually sufficient.
-Near clipping and Far clipping are values along the view normal that determine where the near and far clipping planes are to be placed.
-It is not easy to know that good values for these are so you will have to experiment.
-Parallel scale acts as a zoom factor and larger values zoom the camera towards the focus.
-The Perspective check box applies to 3D visualizations and it causes a more realistic view to be used where objects that are farther away are drawn smaller than closer objects of the same size.
-VisIt uses a perspective view for 3D visualizations by default.
+VisIt will often calculate a better value to use for the up axis so it is not too important to figure out the right value. - View Angle Determines how wide the field of view is.
+The view angle is specified in degrees and a value around 30 is usually sufficient. - Near clipping and Far clipping Values along the view normal that determine where the near and far clipping planes are to be placed.
+It is not easy to know that good values for these are so you will have to experiment. - Parallel scale Acts like a zoom factor that zooms the camera towards the focus.
+For a parallel projection, it is half the height of an object in the window.
+For example, if you had a sphere of radius 10, setting the parallel scale to 10, would result in the top and bottom of the sphere touching the top and bottom of the image.
+Where the sphere touches on the left and right edges depends on the aspect ratio of the image.
+If it was 1:1, then the sphere would also touch the left and right edges of the image.
+When doing a perspective projection, it attempts to have the top and bottom of the sphere touch the top and bottom of the image.